Support ACTION to Protect

 Access talking points, fact sheets and much more in our

 The Low-Income Housing Tax Credit (Housing Credit) is at Risk

-Congress is considering tax reform that would reduce or eliminate corporate tax expenditures, which may include the Housing Credit program.
+Congress is considering tax reform that would reduce or eliminate corporate tax expenditures, which may include the Housing Credit.

-Housing Credit percentage rates are set to expire at the end of 2013, which will make affordable housing production less financially feasible.
+The minimum 9 percent Housing Credit rate expired at the end of 2013, which is already making affordable housing production less financially feasible.

 The Housing Credit is the Nation's Most Successful Affordable Housing Production Tool

-Over the past 26 years, the Housing Credit program has financed the development of over 2.6 million rental homes throughout the nation.
+Since it was established in 1986, the Housing Credit program has financed the development of over 2.7 million rental homes throughout the nation.

-The Housing Credit program creates about 95,000 jobs annually and has leveraged near $100 billion in private investment.
+The Housing Credit program creates nearly 96,000 jobs annually and has leveraged near $100 billion in private investment.